Vyral/jeff-burke/_posts/2020-02-03-why-selling-now-is-a-smart-move.md

 **My answer is always a resounding ‘yes.’** In the wintertime, inventory is extremely low since many people take their homes off of the market and wait to re-list in spring.&nbsp;

-This means that, as a wintertime seller, you’ll have less to compete against.
-Whereas you’re likely to compete against 20 to 30 other home sellers if you wait until spring, selling now allows you cut that competition down to 5 or 10.&nbsp;
+This means that, as a wintertime seller, this means you’ll have fewer homeowners to compete against.
+Whereas you’re likely to compete against 20 to 30 other home sellers if you wait until spring, selling now allows you cut that competition down to five or 10.&nbsp;

 Another point to consider is that **wintertime buyers are the most serious**.
 The average buyer doesn’t prefer to look for homes during this time of year, so those who search now do so out of necessity.
 It could be a job transfer or dramatic life event compelling them to buy now.&nbsp;